soundmud/soundrts/doc_src/src/en/mapmaking.rst

 Apply a terrain to a square
 """""""""""""""""""""""""""

 Press Enter to apply the terrain to the current square.
-Neighboring squares with the same caracteristics (ground and same height) will be linked automatically by a path.
+Neighboring squares with the same characteristics (ground and same height) will be linked automatically by a path.
 Different squares will have their path removed.

 Toggle path to a neighbor
 """""""""""""""""""""""""